 FreePOPs 0.2.9 and Mac Mail (edit: 14-10-2009)

-This guide will be updated from time to time over time, whenever the necessary plugins (in.
+This guide will be updated from time to time in time, whenever the necessary plugins (in.
 Lua) will need to be amended and updated.
 I will personally update all the necessary material.

 (To view the log of the updates in the bottom of the article )